ikiK-CRO/liveshopper-train-exercise.appdiz-informatika.hr/README.md

 - NEW SINGLE CAR

-Allowed values is array weight, type, position.
+Allowed values for adding an new car is array weight, type, position.

-Type and position are cheaked against allowed values of:
+Type and position are checked against allowed values of:

 ``` ["cargo", "passenger", "engine"];```
 ``` ["back", "front"];```